Electric Cars: The Ultimate Guide

-With the majority of new AFVs able to travel for around 150 miles between charges (and some claiming they can even do 620), range anxiety won’t be a problem for most motorists in 2018.
+With the majority of new AFVs able to travel for around 150 miles between charges (and some claiming they can even do 620), range anxiety won’t be a problem for most motorists.

 Charging infrastructure is also growing rapidly, so if you’re in a town or city it shouldn’t be hard to find somewhere to park and charge your car if you run out rage.